What are the pros and cons of electric cars?

 Charging points

-At last count, there are around 85,000 charging connectors in the UK, and the government wants to ensure that nobody is further than 30 miles from a rapid charging station by 2025.
+At last count, according to Zap Map, there are nearly 100,000 charging connectors in the UK.
+The government wants to ensure that nobody is further than 30 miles from a rapid charging station by 2025.

-However, the number of EVs on the road is certainly increasing much faster than the number of charging points.
+However, the number of EVs on the road has been increasing much faster than the number of charging points.
 And there’s no doubt that some areas of the country aren’t as well served as major cities like London, Birmingham and Manchester.
-Yet the network is growing all the time, with many supermarkets and the big charging networks at the forefront of the charge.
-So to speak.
+Yes, the network is growing all the time, but so is the demand, meaning queues to charge aren’t uncommon.

 Charging time

-If you’re charging at home using a domestic socket, an overnight charge is the most realistic option.
+If you’re charging at home using a domestic socket, an overnight fill-up is the most realistic option.
 A full charge using a 3kW unit could take between six and 12 hours.

 It requires a change in mindset.
 In the same way we’ve become accustomed to charging a smartphone, you’ll need to do the same with an electric car.
 If you charge a car overnight, you’ll wake up with a fully charged battery.
 If possible, you could leave the car on charge while you’re at work.